oakmac/standard-clojure-style-js/README.md

 A library to format Clojure code written in ~1000 lines of JavaScript.

+## Project Status (March 2024)

+This project is under active development and I do not recommend using it for your codebase at this time unless you are very adventurous.
+I will publish a release to npm when the project is stable enough for Alpha usage.

 ## Project Background and Rationale

 Please see [Issue #1] for an explanation of this project's genesis.